 Barista Dara Chey used Indian beans in our crafted cappuccinos.
-As a testament to Koffie Academie’s roasting skills, Chey’s end result was superior to coffee we made ourselves with beans secured at a specialty coffee shop in Delhi.
+As a testament to Koffie Academie’s roasting skills, Chey’s end result was superior to coffee that we’d previously crafted ourselves with beans that Mindi had bought at a specialty coffee shop in Delhi.

 Koffie Academie is located at Overtoom 95, 1054 HD Amsterdam, Netherlands.

-We felt at home at Monks Coffee Roasters when we saw Pasteis de Natas immediately upon entering the spacious, sunlit space.
-Choosing a pastry would have been a tough task had we not been going to dinner immediately following our coffee break.
+We felt at home at Monks Coffee Roasters when we saw Pasteis de Natas, the popular Portuguese pastry, immediately upon entering the spacious, sunlit space.
+Choosing just one pastry would have been a tough task had we not been going to dinner immediately following our coffee break.
 The colorful assortment tempted our senses until our wandering eyes found the coffee menu.

 At Monks, friendly baristas craft an assortment of black, white and filter drinks as well as pots of hot tea at this centrally located cafe.
 We opted for cappuccinos, our typical go-to third wave coffee drink when we’re not in the mood for flat whites.

 The team at Monks rotates beans from a ‘changing selection from the world’s finest roasters’, many of which are local in the DAM.
 The cafe has its own proprietary house coffee blend as well.